AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/patches_-_how_to_create_and_submit_them_webrev.md

 # Patches - how to create and submit them (webrev)

-* Ensure webrev.ksh is available or download it from http://hg.openjdk.java.net/code-tools/webrev/raw-file/tip/webrev.ksh
+* Ensure webrev.ksh is available or [download it from](http://hg.openjdk.java.net/code-tools/webrev/raw-file/tip/webrev.ksh).

 * Make the necessary OpenJDK changes